reuk/parallel-reverb-raytracer/cmd/parallel_raytrace.1.md

       A `shape` of `0.0` corresponds to an omnidirectional pickup, while a shape of `1.0` corresponds to a bipolar pickup.
       Cardioid is at `0.5`.
+      The output will be a single multichannel audio file, where the channels are in the *same order* as the speakers specified in the config file.
     * If the key is `hrtf`, the value for that key should be a single object with two keys, `facing` and `up`.
       Each of these are 3D vectors - `facing` is the direction in which the